 Canvas in this course

 We will have weekly discussions and self-assessments in which you will discuss your completed assignments; weekly quizzes and a final exam.
 But you will turn in the actual assignments through a Google Doc on FLOW.
-You will receive a tutorial and login information for FLOW.

 Course requirements